Chewy Baked Breakfast Cookies with Tahini

 Hemp Hearts: Add a boost of additional protein, omega-3s and fiber, making these cookies a truly balanced breakfast.

-Fold the tahini mixture into the flour mixture until completely combined and a dough forms.
+Fold the tahini mixture into the dry ingredients

-Skipping the Cooling Step: These cookies need a few minutes to cool so they set properly.
+Don’t skip the cooling step.
+These cookies need a few minutes to cool so they set properly and don’t break apart.
 Let them sit on the baking sheet for about 10 minutes before eating or transferring to your storage container.

 Thank you so much for your support.
 I can’t wait for you to get your hands on it!